When Should I Start Getting Botox?

 If you’re trying to decide whether or not this is the right time to get Botox, here are a few things to consider.

 Botox is its most effective as a preventative measure.
 Its best use is to prevent fine lines and wrinkles from developing as we age.
-When Botox is administered, it relaxes the muscle responsible for those lines.
+When our Botox in Pittsburgh is administered, it relaxes the muscle responsible for those lines.
 Once this muscle is relaxed, its overlying skin is as well.
 Cosmetically, this helps smooth out any existing lines or wrinkles.
 Preventatively, this keeps new lines and wrinkles from developing.

 The average age to begin preventative Botox is somewhere in your mid-twenties.
 It should really be taken under consideration if you squint a lot or you have an expressive face.
 Many fine lines also seem to have a hereditary or genetic component.
 So, look around at your next family gathering.
 Are you seeing older relatives with “11’s”, which are two vertical lines over the nose?
 What about other “trouble areas” of the face that seem to “run in the family?”